manoelpqueiroz/galactipy/CONTRIBUTING.md

 By contributing to Galactipy, you agree that your contributions will be licensed under the [MIT Licence][72].

-## :book: GitLab Philosophy
+## :book: Our Philosophy

+This document is more than just a technical guide on how to contribute; it defines the deeper principles we follow to shape our approach to Galactipy development.
+This section outlines our _modus operandi_ and provides insight into the mindset needed for successful contributions.

-Our project's guidelines are heavily inspired by the [GitLab Handbook][73], which contains the official working manual for GitLab as a company.
-Many of their practices are good implementations for any working team.
-Galactipy borrows some of those principles to formalise how contributors should behave in conjunction with the entire development ecosystem for the project.
+Our project's guidelines are strongly influenced by the [GitLab Handbook][73], which serves as GitLab's official company manual.
+Their best practices are transferable to any team, and we have adopted several of these principles to formalise expectations for contributors within our development ecosystem.

 ### Start with a Merge Request